+ 44 (0)1592 610066

 From 2015 onwards, as a hobby which became more than a hobby, Nicholas has voluntarily overseen the YesDayScotland media portal, becoming Scotland’s groundbreaking, pioneering features writer on this ultra niche subject, on the interface between blockchain’s #dlt distributed ledger technology, and democracy.
 Having also hosted Scotland’s inaugural Blockchain summit in March 2018, Balbirnie House is Scotland’s birthplace for blockchain democracy.

 Nicholas and Gaynor have 3 daughters, Anastasia, Isobel and Ruby.
-Oldest daughter Anastasia is studying medicine at UCL.
+Oldest daughter Anastasia studied medicine at UCL.
+Isobel works full time at Balbirnie House.
+Ruby is in final year of school, and works part time at Balbirnie House.

 In his spare time, Nicholas enjoys family walks with Balfour the hotel Cocker Spaniel, reading about future-forecasting in Hospitality, yoga, and he has somehow developed some expertise in relation to Chinese cooking, focussed on the Sichuan province of southwestern China.